aith/aith.github.io/_pages/about.md

 I want to contribute to:
 + Solving human health
-+ Creating media that could not be done by humans alone
++ Creating things that could not be done by humans alone

 Let's make the world a better place!